itstudent2021/Module1_Functions-and-Errors---ETH-AVAX/Metacrafters---ETH-AVAX-PROOF-Intermediate-EVM-Course-main/README.md

 1. Open the Remix IDE and navigate to the "Solidity Compiler" tab.
 2. Select the appropriate compiler version (e.g., 0.8.26).
-3. Click on "Compile Game.sol" to compile the contract.
+3. Click on "Compile VideoGameStore.sol" to compile the contract.

 ### Deploy